 Black Mountain Golf Club in Hua Hin.

-Blocked to vehicular traffic (save a series of small open-air trucks that continuously circle the downtown area, picking up patrons and dropping them off, for a dollar), Pattaya’s Walking Street stretches several kilometers along the beachfront on the Gulf of Siam.
+Blocked to vehicular traffic — save a series of small open-air trucks that continuously circle the downtown area, picking up patrons and dropping them off, for a dollar — Pattaya’s Walking Street stretches several kilometers along the Gulf of Siam beachfront.
 Either side of this thoroughfare is fairly well riddled with some of the craziest nightclub scenes you can possibly imagine.
 If you’ve never been to Thailand, you will have to imagine it — because you’ve surely never seen anything like it.

 This is the primary take-away from my 10 days golfing across Thailand: There is such a breadth of experiences to be had that, after a point, all comparisons tend to pale.